Henrik-Eriksson/Scaleable_And_Fault_Tolerant_Systems/README.md

 ## Description

-We will create a Online Event Scheduling Application, a tool for scheduling meetings, appointments and event and we will use the MERN(MongoDB, Express.js, React, and Node.js) stack.
+We will make our Web Event Scheduling application scalable.

 ## Authors Group Members